 Micène Fontaine, November 18, 2020

-The Florida Board of Interior Design and Architecture requires Florida registered Interior Designers to complete 20 credits of Continuing Education (CE) every two years.
+Registered Florida Interior Designers are required to complete 20 credits of Continuing Education (CE) every 2 years.

-- CE Requirement: 20 (twenty) Continuing Education Credits, of which 16 (sixteen) must be HSW (Health, Safety & Welfare) including 2 (two) Advanced Florida Building Code credits (as part of the 16 HSW credits).
+- CE Requirement: 20 Continuing Education Credits, of which 16 must be Health, Safety & Welfare (HSW) including 2 Advanced Florida Building Code credits (as part of the 16 HSW credits).

-- CE Cycle: Renewal deadline is February 28 of odd-numbered years, required credits must be earned in the two-year period running from March 1 of odd-numbered years through February 28 of the following odd-numbered year (e.g. March 1, 2019 through February 28, 2021 for the February 28, 2021 renewal).
+- CE Cycle: Required credits must be earned in the 2-year period running from March 1 through February 28 of the following odd-numbered year (i.e. March 1, 2021 through February 28, 2023 for the February 28, 2023 renewal).

 - Acceptable Coursework: Courses should be approved by one of the following: